GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 `ssh-keygen -t rsa -b 4096`

-- This will initiate a prompt to create a keypair.
+- This will initiate a prompt to create a key pair.
 Cluster Manager must be able to open connections to the servers.

 !!!
 Note
     Cluster Manager now works with encrypted keys and will prompt you for the password any time Cluster Manager is restarted.

-- Copy the public key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including the NGINX server (unless another load-balancing service will be used). **This MUST be the root authorized_keys.**
+- Copy the public key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including the Load Balancer (unless another load-balancing service will be used) and Redis Cache Server. **This MUST be the root authorized_keys.**

 ### Install Dependencies